HafslundEcoVannkraft/stratus-tf-github-environments/README.md

 When enabled, only tags matching the specified patterns can be deployed to the environment.
 This controls which tags can trigger deployments via GitHub Actions workflows, but does not provide tag protection (preventing tag deletion) which should be configured separately using GitHub repository settings or other modules.

+### Key Configuration Constraints

+**GitHub Environment Configuration Limitations:**

+1. **Branch Policy Constraints:**
+   - You cannot set both `protected_branches` and `custom_branch_policies` to `false`
+   - If using `custom_branch_policies: true`, you must provide at least one pattern
+   - If using `protected_branches: true`, leave `custom_branches` empty or omit it

-**Important Constraints:**
+2. **Tag Policy Constraints:**
+   - Tag policies do not protect tags from deletion (configure tag protection separately)

+3. **Critical API Limitations:**
-- ⚠️ **Critical limitation**: You **cannot** use tag policies with environments that have `protected_branches: true`.
-These settings are mutually exclusive in GitHub's API.
+   - You cannot use `protected_branches: true` in the same environment as tag policies
+   - These settings are mutually exclusive in GitHub's API
-- If you need both protected branches and tag-based deployments, create separate environments for each purpose.
+   - If you need both protected branches and tag-based deployments, create separate environments for each purpose

+4. **GitHub API Behavior:**
+   - GitHub's API enforces only one deployment branch pattern per environment
+   - The module prioritizes tag patterns if tag deployments are provided
+   - Multiple patterns defined in your YAML remain as documentation, but only one can be enforced

+This module works around these limitations as much as possible, but some combinations of settings may not be supported due to GitHub API constraints.

 ### Environment Variables and Secrets